nanjekyejoannah/micropython/docs/develop/core.rst

    ..
    }

-Other computations regarding scopes and identifiers are computed and also at this point the number of labels that will be required in the emitted code is determined and set.
+Other computations regarding scopes and identifiers are computed too.
+At this point, the number of labels that will be required in the emitted code is also determined and set.

+**Second and third passes**

 The second and third passes involve computing the code size and emitting the ``inline assembler code`` for the different architectures: